Conan the Barbarian (2011 film): Development

 After the partnership on Rambo, Nu Image, Millennium, and Lionsgate partnered on this film due to the strength of that relationship, and the happiness by Millennium producers with the handling of Rambo.
 Lionsgate were announced to be handling North America's distribution in January 2008.
 At this point, Thomas Dean Donnelly and Joshua Oppenheimer had been courted to write the script.
 Nu Image/Millennium founders Lerner and Danny Dimbort were set to fully finance the film at an estimated $100 million.
-With a brief effort of developing Red Sonja with Rose McGowan as the lead, Robert Rodriguez had mentioned in July 2008 he had been in discussions to produce Conan also.
+With a brief effort of developing Red Sonja with Rose McGowan as the title character, Robert Rodriguez had mentioned in July 2008 he had been in discussions to produce Conan also.
 Dirk Blackman and Howard McCain were announced in August to have been hired for a re-write of the script, with the intention of returning to the original source material and in the desire of making an R-rated film.

 In November 2008, Brett Ratner was prematurely announced to be the director of Conan to The Hollywood Reporter by Lerner, something which displeased him as he pointed out "I am not doing Conan now.
 This is totally premature.
 For now, Conan is only a development deal.
 I have a deal at Paramount and I'm doing Beverly Hills Cop IV first, no matter what.
 Avi shouldn't be telling you or anyone else in the press what I'm doing."
 However, Gatta revealed in May 2009 that after six months of discussions on developing the film, Ratner was off the project due to his busy schedule.
 Regardless, Gatta was hopeful of still meeting the intention of Millennium to start filming on August 24 in Bulgaria.
 June 2009 revealed Marcus Nispel would take the reins as director to the film.
 Sean Hood was announced in February 2010 to be rewriting the script once more for the producers.